mariam-gogia/smartcity/README.md

 - **Ledger Service**: responsible for monetary transactions
 - **Model Service**: responsible for defining and maintaining objects in the system (cities, residents, IoTs)
 - **Controller Service**: 'the brain' of the system, responsible for reacting on events recieved from sensors.
 Monitors cities, devices, and people in the system.
 - **Authentication Service**: the auth_token is required to execute any action in the system.
 The auth_token carries the informaton about token owner's roles and privileges.
 The authentication service allows/denies the access to system functions based on provided auth_token.

+**For documentation and detailed information for each service please check 'Design_Documents' folder.

 ## Use Case & Class Diagram for each service
 ### Model Service
 Use Case Diagram